s223060317/loginpage_doctors/README.md

 5. **Patient Report**
    - List of patients with photo, age, and condition
-   - Tap to view detailed medical info
+   - Tap to view detailed medical information

 6. **Medical Summary**
    - Patient profile photo and name